raginmari/RAGTextField/README.md

 - Use the `hintFont` property to assign a **custom font or font size** to the hint.
 By default, the hint uses the font of the text field.
 - Use the `hintColor` property to **change the color** of the hint.
 By default, the hint uses the text color of the text field.
+- Use the `hintOffset` property to offset the hint label from the text.
+The default value is 0.
+Positive values **move the hint down**, away from the text.

 #### The text background view